VeenaHarikrishnan/WomenCovidWarriors/README.md

 <h2>Technology</h2>

-We used mobile, web and cloud technologies for the rapid development and deployment of applications.To build, train, and deploy conversational interactions we used Watson Assistant , Discovery and other cognitive services offered by IBM.IBM Digital App Builder was used for Hybrid Mobile Application Development.
+We used mobile,web,cloud and server side technologies for the rapid development and deployment of applications.To build, train, and deploy conversational interactions we used Watson Assistant,Discovery and other cognitive services offered by IBM.IBM Digital App Builder was used for Hybrid Mobile Application Development.
 The backend data sources were IBM Cloud Storage , CLoudant DB and we used the IPaaS platform from IBM, App Connect to frontend the data sources thereby, making the integration seamless.

 <h2>Architecture Diagram </h2>